Allianz - Travel

 2. Travel insurance includes some major benefits that health insurance plans don't offer.

-When you buy international travel insurance from Allianz Global Assistance, you're not just getting benefits to cover emergency medical expenses.
+When you buy international travel insurance from Allianz Partners, you're not just getting benefits to cover emergency medical expenses.
 You also get emergency medical transportation benefits, up to $1 million (depending on the plan you choose) to travel to the nearest appropriate medical facility or to return home.
 This is huge.
 If you need to be airlifted to a hospital, or you need a nurse to escort you home, the costs will be exorbitant without travel insurance.

 3. Travel insurance includes personal, one-on-one help in emergencies.